Darthhenny/biol217/Protocol_biol217_HBethge.md

 ```
 --------------------------------------
 ## 1.3 Assembling the reads into contigs/fasta
-The processed data were assembled using `Megahit`.
+The processed reas were assembled into contigs using `Megahit`.
 ```
 cd /work_beegfs/sunam236/day2/clean_reads